frictionlessdata/livemark/pages/feature-reference/appearance.md

 ## Rating

-Based on the "Github" feature setting it will show a reporitory's rating:
+Based on the "Github" feature setting it will show a repository's rating:

 ```yaml image
 path: ../../assets/rating.png